 And because there is absolutely no flour or breading, these pan fried chicken tenders are low carb, keto, paleo, gluten-free, and even Whole30!
 No matter which eating plan you are following, these chicken tenders are going to make a wonderful addition to your weekly meal plan.
 They are that quick, easy, and healthy!

-Or take these pan seared chicken tenders up a notch by including them in a green chili chicken casserole or this pressure cooker chick noodle soup!
+Or take these pan seared chicken tenders up a notch by making chicken with creamy mushroom sauce or including them in a green chili chicken casserole or this pressure cooker chick noodle soup!
 And of course, you can always opt to top your flourless chicken tenders with this low-carb alfredo sauce.

 So many options!